 All operations analyses described in this report were performed in accordance with the procedures stated in the Highway Capacity Manual 2000 (Reference 5).
-The OHP sets operational standards based on volume-to-capacity (v/c) ratios for the interchange ramp terminals (v/c of 0.70 for the US 730 ramp terminals) and intersections of US 730 (v/c of 0.70).
+The OHP sets operational standards based on volume-to-capacity (v/c) ratios for the interchange ramp terminals (v/c of 0.85 for the POM ramp terminals).
 These standards apply to the overall v/c ratio at signalized intersections and to the state highway approaches at unsignalized intersections.
 The minor street approaches that are stop-controlled at unsignalized intersections have a standard of a v/c ratio of 0.90.

-The operational standard for intersections involving only County roadways is based on level-of-service (LOS).
-The County's standard is LOS "C" or better for unincorporated areas (i.e., intersections along Bombing Range Road).
+The operational standard for intersections involving only City and County roadways is based on levelof-service (LOS).
+The City maintains a LOS standard of "C" or better for all intersections.
+The County's standard is LOS "D" or better for areas within a City's UGB (i.e., intersections along Columbia Avenue).

-As shown in Figure 4-11, all study intersections currently meet applicable operation standards.
+As shown in Figure 4-10, all study intersections currently meet applicable operation standards.
 The existing conditions operations worksheets are provided in the Technical Appendix.